Conditional statements:

 }

-statement evaluates an expression, matching the expression's value to a case
+switch statement evaluates an expression, matching the expression's value to a case clause, and executes statements associated with that case, as well as statements in cases that follow the matching case.

 var day = 2